siansiansu/siansiansu.github.io/docs/engineering/mac-setup-guide.md

 title: Mac Setup Guide
 ---

-# Mac Setup Guide for DevOps/SRE Onboarding
+# Mac Setup Guide for DevOps/SRE

 :::success
 Make sure you are already connected to the company's WiFi